vydimitrov/use-count-up/README.md

 )
 ```

-`toLocaleString` method accepts [two parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat) `locale` and `options`, which allows further customization of the number value.
-Setting up the first parameter `locale` allows the use of a specific locale and fallback option if the first one is not supported.
-The second parameter `options` will let you format the value in a custom way.
+`toLocaleString` method accepts [two parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat), `locale` and `options`, which allows further customization of the number value.
+Setting up the first parameter, `locale`, allows the use of a specific locale and fallback option.
+The second parameter, `options`, will let you format the value in a custom way.
 For example, you may choose to add a min and max number of decimal places, or set currency.

-Keep in mind though that `locale` and `options` arguments are [not supported in all browsers yet](https://caniuse.com/#feat=mdn-javascript_builtins_number_tolocalestring_locales).
-Despite that, this library offers fallback options in case of browser support issues.
+Keep in mind though that the `locale` and `options` arguments are [not supported in all browsers yet](https://caniuse.com/#feat=mdn-javascript_builtins_number_tolocalestring_locales).
+Despite that, the Count up library offers fallback options in case of browser support issues.
 This can be set like so:

 ```jsx
 import { useCountUp } from 'use-count-up'